 Windows 10 Storage Space Available: How Much Storage Does Windows 10 Take Up when you get a new PC?
 Many people always keep this in mind when purchasing a Laptop or PC with 1TB or Less, especially Windows 10 version.
 Your Computer should have enough storage space available, even minus the Windows System space taken so you have more than enough to store your personal files, media, and documents.
-Windows 10 is known for taking so much storage space, RAM and getting your processor heated up, that’s because of its features and graphics, so you will want to know how much space does Windows 10 takes up and how much free storage is left for you.
+Windows 10 is known for taking so much storage space, and RAM, and getting your processor heated up, that’s because of its features and graphics, so you will want to know how much space Windows 10 takes up and how much free storage is left for you.

-Not only that, we will see how you can clean up your C Drive to get more Storage Space on Windows 10, doing this also speed up your computer, new computers should be fast, but over time, it gets slow and you might want to frequently do this.
-Windows 10 can take up different storage space on different PC because some new Computers might come with preinstalled Softwares, depending on the brand, so this can take some storage space compared to other brands, but let’s get a rough idea of how many you are left with.
+Not only that, we will see how you can clean up your C Drive to get more Storage Space on Windows 10, doing this also speeds up your computer, new computers should be fast, but over time, it gets slow and you might want to frequently do this.
+Windows 10 can take up different storage space on different PC because some new Computers might come with preinstalled Software, depending on the brand, so this can take some storage space compared to other brands, but let’s get a rough idea of how many you are left with.

 Every Windows 10 Major Updates, the size gets larger and larger, this is because of the newly added features occupying storage space, leaving you with fewer ones.
 Windows update usually falls around 3.6GB and up, the previous update is also saved so if you need to revert to the old version, it is easier, there are valid reasons for this, you might have hardware or software issues after a Windows update, so it will be wise to revert to the previous version till there is a fix on the Windows 10 update.

-This Windows update file doesn’t take so much space and not too important if you have no issues with your current update, so that is why there is an option called “Windows Update Cleanup“, it allows you to delete it.
+This Windows update file doesn’t take so much space and is not too important if you have no issues with your current update, so that is why there is an option called “Windows Update Cleanup“, it allows you to delete it.
 Also, it is recommended you check the specifications of the computer you want to get because installing Windows 10 on a PC that didn’t meet Windows 10 requirements means you will have issues like storage space problems and low RAM.
 Windows 10 takes up these to run properly and function, so you should want to know the requirements of Windows 10.

 - 1 How Much Space Does Windows 10 Take Up